creativetimofficial/black-dashboard-django/README.md

 <br />

 ## Documentation
-The documentation for the **Black Dashboard PRO Django** is hosted at our [website](https://demos.creative-tim.com/black-dashboard-django/docs/1.0/getting-started/getting-started-django.html).
+The documentation for the **Black Dashboard Django** is hosted at our [website](https://demos.creative-tim.com/black-dashboard-django/docs/1.0/getting-started/getting-started-django.html).

 <br />